kgrose102/kgr-training-site/README.md

 - Clone the repo into your hosting enviroment, whether WSL, MAMP, WAMP, or other and add the site as you normally would
 - Create a database in your SQL service called "nother-db"
+  - import the database located inside

+    ```sh
+    kgr-training-site/database/
+    ```

-  - If you need to update the port, login information or change the database name you can find the required file at:
+  - If you need to update the port, login information or change the database name you can find the local setting file at:

     ``` sh
     kgr-training-site/web/sites/default/settings.local.php